1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Medical History and Physical Exam

-He reviews your personal and family history of polyps or colon cancer, gastrointestinal symptoms (bleeding, change in bowel habits, discomfort), and any inflammatory bowel disease.
+He examines your own and family history on polyps or colon cancer, gastrointestinal symptoms (blood in stool, bowel habits alteration, discomfort), and inflammatory bowel disease.

 Colonoscopy